0ki/r2lrn/README.md

 ### Tools to learn using radare2!
 These tools require radare2 to work.
 Duh.

-* golf-plugin

-by pancake

-* linux

-by Kirils Solovjovs

-written in bash; allows you to learn all the commands in radare2 toolkit.
+by [Kirils Solovjovs](https://twitter.com/KirilsSolovjovs/) written in bash; allows you to learn all the commands in radare2 toolkit.

+Also golf-plugin by pancake (see _other).